Board of Directors

 Marcia Cohen works at Morgan Stanley Smith Barney and has been providing accounting, tax and financial advisory services to mid size organizations in a variety of industries and also to high net worth individuals.
 Prior to this, Marcia worked for Geller & Company, Coopers & Lybrand, and Solomon Brothers.
 She is an AICPA Personal Financial Specialist, a CPA and a member of the AICPA and the NY State Society of CPAs.
 Marcia is also a Certified Financial Planner (CFP) and holds a BS in Accounting from the University of Delaware.

 Jack Cummings III (Artistic Director) is the co-founder and Artistic Director of off-Broadway’s Transport Group Theatre Company.
+Most recenty, he has directed Three Days To See, I Remember Mama, and Almost, Maine for Transport Group, and Terrence McNally’s world premiere play …And Away We Go for The Pearl Theatre Company.
 He is a five-time Drama Desk Award nominee for Outstanding Director (The Audience, The Boys in the Band, See Rock City & Other Destinations, Hello Again, and Queen of the Mist).
 Other favorite Transport Group credits include the first New York revivals of Michael John LaChiusa’s First Lady Suite (starring Tony nominees Mary Testa and Mary Beth Peil), Tad Mosel’s Pulitzer Prize-winning All The Way Home, William Inge’s classic The Dark at the Top of the Stairs (starring Tony winner Michele Pawk), the world premiere musicals Normal (starring Tony nominee Barbara Walsh), Marcy in the Galaxy, and Being Audrey as well as a deconstruction of the 1928 play The Patsy (starring OBIE winner David Greenspan).
-Other credits include the world premiere musical A Thousand Words Come To Mind by Michele Lowe and Scott Richards for New York’s Premieres, Inc., A Streetcar Named Desire for Pennsylvania’s Gretna Theatre, Tony Kushner’s adaptation of The Illusion for Nevada Theatre Company, Violet (Best Director and Best Musical, Virginia’s Style Magazine), and The Young Man From Atlanta for Richmond’s Barksdale Theatre.
+Other credits include the 2013, 2014, and 2015 Drama Desk Awards, the world premiere musical A Thousand Words Come To Mind by Michele Lowe and Scott Richards for New York’s Premieres, Inc., A Streetcar Named Desire for Pennsylvania’s Gretna Theatre, Tony Kushner’s adaptation of The Illusion for Nevada Theatre Company, Violet (Best Director and Best Musical, Virginia’s Style Magazine), and The Young Man From Atlanta for Richmond’s Barksdale Theatre.
 For PBS, he directed a musical version of A Tale of Two Cities (filmed in Brighton England), starring Michael York.
 He is currently developing the new musical The Blonde Streak, by Dan Lipton and David Rossmer for Broadway Across America.
-Upcoming: Terrence McNally’s world premiere play …And Away We Go for The Pearl Theatre Company, The 2013 Drama Desk Awards.
 Jack received his MFA from The University of Virginia and his BA from The College of William and Mary.
 He is married to actress Barbara Walsh.